Mr. Sterdley, make sure we don't lose that guy on line four.

 There wasn't anybody else that was going to do it.

-And when he gave his evil empire speech, you ought to see what Obama wrote about that.
+And when he gave his evil empire speech, oh, you ought to see what Obama wrote about that.

-They literally, they were scared they were quaking in their boots, because to them that was the kind of provocation that would make Yuri Andropov launch his arsenal.
+They were quaking in their boots because to them, that was the kind of provocation that would make Yuri Andropov launch his arsenal.

 They never understood that what kept Yuri Andropov or Brezhnev or any of them from launching was our own stockpile.